plone/training/ttw/mosaic.rst

 - by hovering the page content, existing tiles are highlighted and we can drag & drop them in different places,
 - by clicking in a tile, we can edit its content,
-- by clicking outside the curently edited tile, we disable the edit mode.
+- by clicking outside the currently edited tile, we disable the edit mode.

 In layout mode, the top bar contains two extra buttons: